simorgh1/docker/pi-hole/Readme.md

 For testing, run the following command:

 ```
-PS C:\Pi-hole\Resolve-DnsName www.google.com
+PS C:\Pi-hole> nslookup www.google.com
 ```

-If your network adapter setting for DNS server is correct, you should have a valid response and Pi-hole ip address as the DNS server.
+If your network adapter setting for DNS server is correct, you should have a valid response and Pi-hole ip address as the configured DNS server.